Selective disk backup and restore for Azure virtual machines

 };

-Get recovery point with Azure CLI
+Get a recovery point with the CLI

 az backup recoverypoint show --vault-name {vaultname} --resource-group {resourcegroup} -c {vmname} -i {vmname} --backup-management-type AzureIaasVM -n {recoverypointID}